 Glenn is an active graduate member of the Irish Association of Professional Osteoarchaeologist (IAPO), a full member of the Institute of Archaeologists of Ireland (IAI) and a fellow of the Royal Anthropological Institute of Great Britain and Ireland (RAI).
 He has also participated in teaching primary and secondary school students the role of a commercial osteoarchaeologist within the heritage sector.

 Arlene first joined ACSU in 2015 and has been involved with extensive programmes of archaeological monitoring, test excavations and full excavations across Ireland on our behalf, as well as completing numerous animal bone reports on assemblages dating from prehistory to the post-medieval period.
-She also previously participated in multiple seasons of excavation at Knowth Site M and Bective Abbey, both National Monuments in State Care located in County Meath, as well as on a burial site in Killala, Co.
+She also previously participated in multiple seasons of excavation at Knowth Site M and Bective Abbey, both National Monuments in State Care located in County Meath, as well as on a large burial site in Killala, Co.
 Mayo.